-KARACHI: The local market on Tuesday remained bearish and trading volume remained satisfactory.
+LAHORE: The local cotton market on Thursday remained stable and trading volume remained low.

 Cotton Analyst Naseem Usman told that the rate of cotton in Punjab and Sindh is in between Rs 18000 to Rs 21,000 per maund.